 - Providing tools and professional development to on-campus employers to help them elevate part-time jobs within their departments.

-Departments, offices, or other UT-affiliated employers can contact the Center for Career Development to schedule a consultation on implementing Enriched Student Employment with their student employees.
+Departments, offices, or other UT-affiliated employers can contact the Center for Career Development & Academic Transitions to schedule a consultation on implementing Enriched Student Employment with their student employees.
 Feel free to use the resources and examples to get started on your own.

 The first step in enhancing your student employee positions is evaluating your job descriptions.

 - Have you adequately described the duties and responsibilities of the role?

 - Do they include information about skills or competencies that students will gain on the job?

 - Is there the potential to include a learning outcome?